This healthy carrot and orange soup recipe is not just delicious but also incredibly nourishing, filling, and made with only good-for-you ingredients.

 - When reheating it, add some extra broth to thin it out just a little, if preferred—always taste test and add more seasoning if desired.

-Vegetable chips or rice crackers: Serve it with your favorite healthy veggie crisps like TARO chips from TERRA (I'll leave a link below in my notes.) or multiseed crackers from Crunchmaster—delicious.
+- Vegetable chips or rice crackers: Serve it with your favorite healthy veggie crisps like TARO chips from TERRA or multiseed crackers from Crunchmaster—delicious.

 That's a personal preference.
 Usually, I peel them.
 But you can skip this step.